kelpysama/hoi4-EAW_NT/README.md

 # EQUESTRIA AT WAR: NEW TECHNOLOGY

 Please do not post this on the steam workshop.
+Feel free to use anything I made here in your own mods.
+Please see the CREDITS file for information on files/images/audio that I did not make.

 The EAW tech tree has always been a bit messy, and this issue has been compounded due to the increasing number of new technologies added through DLCs.
 Originally, this mod was part of a bigger narrative submod that I'm making, but I decided to split it off before it was too late.